 Passport Replacements – How to Replace a Lost Passport?

-Looking for a passport replacement?
-If your passport is lost or stolen, the first thing you must do is report it to the State Department.
+Looking for a replace a lost passport?
+If your passport is lost or stolen, and trying to figure out “how to replace a lost passport?” the first thing you must do is report it to the State Department.
 This step will help avoid the potential of having your lost passport used by someone who is not authorized to use your passport book or card.
 Today’s high levels of identity theft make this a critical issue.
 Once you have reported your passport, and then find the lost passport you will still need to apply for a replacement passport.

 There are other reasons for having your passport replaced, such as it being worn out so that the photo is no longer recognizable or if you have run out of pages for marking your travels.
 You will need the following items to replace your passport: